exyte/AnimatedTabBar/README.md

 To try the AnimatedTabBar examples:
 - Clone the repo `https://github.com/exyte/AnimatedTabBar.git`
-- Open terminal and run `cd <AnimatedTabBarRepo>/Example/`
-- Run `pod install` to install all dependencies
-- Run `open AnimatedTabBarExample.xcworkspace/` to open the project in Xcode
+- Open `AnimatedTabBarExample.xcodeproj` in the Xcode
 - Try it!

 ## Installation